Move Schedules: Fast persistence computations in coarse dynamic settings: Our contribution: Move Schedules

-where equality is only achieved with schedules $S$ for which the displacement of each symbol between its initial position in $p$ and its final position in $q$ is non-increasing with every application of $s_i$.
-Note this not guaranteed if $S$ was derived using the strategy from section~\ref{sec:move_schedules}.
+Note that equality between $F$ and $\hat{F}_{\mathcal{S}}$~\eqref{eq:sorting_additive} is achieved when the displacement of each $\sigma \in p$ between its initial position in $p$ to its value is non-increasing with every application of $s_i$, which in general not guaranteed using the schedule construction method in section~\ref{sec:move_schedules}.
+To build intuition for how this heuristic interacts with Algorithm~\ref{alg:sorting}, we show a purely combinatorial example below. \\ \\ \textbf{Example:} The permutation $p \in S_m$ to sort to the identity $p \mapsto \iota$ is given as a sequence $(4, 2, 7, 1, 8, 6, 3, 5,0)$ and a precomputed LIS $\mathcal{L} = (1, 3, 5)$, which is highlighted in red.

-The problem of minimizing the right hand side of equation~\ref{eq:sorting_additive} can be interpreted as a crossing minimization problem for a set of $k$-layered bipartite graphs.
-To see this, consider two permutations: $p$ and $m_{ij} \circ p$, where $m_{ij}$ is a move permutation.
-If the $(p, m_{ij} \circ p)$ are drawn as a bipartite graph, with the elements of $p$ in one layer and the elements of $m_{ij} \circ p$ in another, then observe that $F(p, m_{i,j} \circ p)$ is twice the number of edge crossings in the graph.
-We given an example below illustrating this. \\ \\ \textbf{Example:} Let $p= (1\;2\;3\;4\;5\;6\;7\;8\;9)$ and $q = (9\;4\;2\;7\;1\;8\;6\;3\;5)$.
-An example of three possible schedules, $S_1$, $S_2$, and $S_3$ sorting $p$ into $q$ is given in Figure~\ref{fig:crossings}.